Skip to content

 Brand-new homes and offices, or spaces that have just been renovated, can be full of harmful dirt and dust.
 Construction cleanup makes these spaces safe for your clients to use.

-You can offer post-construction cleaning services like vacuuming, dusting, wiping surfaces, cleaning windows, and removing any last bits of debris.
+You can offer post-construction cleaning services like vacuuming, dusting, wiping surfaces, cleaning windows, and removing any remaining debris.

 Whether your client is moving into a home or out of an office, they may want the space deep-cleaned.
 This creates a clean slate for whoever is about to use it.